‘Days Of Our Lives’ Spoilers: Allie Horton Comes To Town, Lucas Leans On Kate

-Days of Our Lives spoilers for Wednesday, June 10, 2020 reveal that there will be two huge returns to Salem, and a dramatic new storyline.
+Days of Our Lives spoilers for Wednesday, June 10 reveal that there will be two huge returns to Salem and a dramatic new storyline.

-According to a recent report by Soap Hub, fans can expect to see Lucas Horton (Bryan Dattilo) come home, as well as his teenager daughter, Allie Horton (Lindsay Arnold).
+According to a recent report by Soap Hub, fans can expect to see Lucas Horton (Bryan Dattilo) come home, as well as his teenage daughter, Allie Horton (Lindsay Arnold).

 Allie will surprisingly come knocking at her uncle Eric Brady’s (Greg Vaughan) door.
 Eric and his future wife Nicole Walker (Arianne Zucker) will be shocked to see Allie when she drops by unexpectedly.
-Of course, they’ll be thrilled that reunite with the now teenager.
+Of course, they’ll be thrilled to reunite with the now teenager.

 However, things will take a dramatic turn when Allie reveals a stunning secret to her uncle and soon-to-be aunt.
 Allie will confess that she’s pregnant and that her due date is creeping up very soon.
 She’ll show the pair her baby bump and tell the duo that she doesn’t want to be a mother at her young age.